Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

 # How to Start a New Plain Project from Scratch

-This guide explains how to set up a new Plain project from scratch, write your `.plain` specification files, and generate your initial code outputs.

-- For installation and environment setup see the main [README](README.md).
+This guide will walk you through creating your first Plain project from scratch.
+It assumes you have already met all [prerequisites](../README.md#prerequisites), completed the [installation steps](../README.md/#installation-steps) and successfully rendered your first example.
+If you haven't done so yet, please refer to the [quick start section](../README.md#quick-start).
+After following this guide, you'll be equipped to turn your ideas into working code with Plain.

+We’ll use a simple array-sorting program as our example.
 ## 1. Create Your Project Directory

 ```bash